 To find out whether consultation is right for you, send me an email and we can set up an initial (free) telephone conversation.
-During that conversation we can discuss the scheduling of our first online video conference (via Skype or a link I provide to my online video platform) or telephone appointment.
+During that conversation we can discuss the scheduling of our first online video conference (via Zoom or Doxy.me) or telephone appointment.

 How it Works

-I will also want some time to talk with parents only, to review the lagging skills and unsolved problems that are getting in the way and resulting in problem behaviors.
+In parent meetings, we will review the lagging skills and unsolved problems that are getting in the way of your child’s ability to do well, and thus resulting in problem behaviors.
 We will also review different ways of thinking about challenging behaviors, and what is the most helpful way to think about them.

-In sessions that follow, we can include the child for part of the session, so that parents can practice a certain kind of conversation with their child that is intended to get the information needed to solve problems durably, in order to reduce or eliminate the problem behaviors.
+In sessions that follow, we can include your child for at least part of the session where possible.
+Then you as parents can practice a certain kind of conversation directly with your child that is intended to get the information needed to solve problems durably, in order to reduce or eliminate the problem behaviors.

 Teachers: For consultation with teachers, it is not practical to involve the student in our consultation sessions, however it might be useful if you could provide a recording of your conversation(s) with the student, with parental permission.

 The number of sessions we need depends on several factors.
 I have a certain set of skills that I want parents or teachers to learn so they can have effective conversations with their child or student.
 We need time to learn and practice these skills.

 Oftentimes there are other interfering factors, besides learning the skills, that need to be overcome as well.
 For example, being able to find time for proactive conversations away from other siblings or students, being able to remain calm and neutral, being able to focus on one thing at a time while setting aside some of the other issues.